Money management is one of the life skills for teens that we’ve been discussing with our children for a long time.

 Plan – Kids are encouraged to think long term and create a savings plan for a “big” purchase that is important to them.
 Over the years my guys have used their “Plan” money for things like a new bike, a guitar, an iPod, and more.

 Over time he has grown and matured and the lessons have been learned and the habits have changed.
-Now he realizes this is really a fund to help cover a few of his “wants” after he sets aside enough money for his “needs”.
+Now he realizes this is really a fund to help cover a few of his “wants” after he sets aside enough money for his “needs.”

 We have used the same basic program with our children for several years, making a few modifications as they have grown and matured in their decision making abilities.
 Although they still have many lessons to learn as we move forward, here are a few of the lessons I believe they have learned already.
-It is our hope that these lessons form the basis of a lifelong desire to understand and make sound money management decisions:
+It is our hope that these lessons form the basis of a lifelong desire to understand and make sound money management decisions.

 - The value of money – what things cost.

-- Making purchasing decisions and determining the difference between “needs” vs. “wants”.
+- Making purchasing decisions and determining the difference between “needs” vs. “wants.”

-- Watching their bank saving account grow.
+- Watching their savings account grow.

 No matter how young your children are, it’s never too early to start teaching them important and practical life skills such as money management.
-Be sure to check back throughout this week as we share information about some additional life skills we have been working on in our homes.

 What lessons have you taught your children about money management?